Economics for Sports

 Student Assessment

-Exams will take place in weeks 12 & 13.
-Please refer to the official Exam Timetable for further information.
-Students are required to prepare for assessments by reading the subject matter in course notes, handouts and readings as well as independently researching.
+Students are required to prepare for assessments by reading the subject matter in course notes, handouts and readings, as well as independently researching.
 Class work and practical application of theory assist in reinforcing the importance of this subject’s topics.
 Each student is required to participate in class discussions and activities.

 The overall assessment program is the following:

-No Assessment Issued Due Weighting Type Outcomes
+No Assessment Due Weighting Outcomes

 Download